gpimblott/SpringBootStarter/readme.md

 The application is actually split into 3 project

  * Main Service
- * Domain models passed used by the service and client
+ * Domain models used by the service and client
  * Client example application

 ## Building the application